nuxt/content/docs/content/docs/5.deploy/server.md

 nuxi build
 ```

-When running `nuxi build`{lang="ts-type"} with the Node server preset, the result will be an entry point that launches a ready-to-run Node server.
+When running `nuxi build` with the Node server preset, the result will be an entry point that launches a ready-to-run Node server.

 ```bash [Terminal]
 $ node .output/server/index.mjs